FarisZR/knocker-web/README.md

 3. **Click "Knock"** to whitelist your IP

 Your settings will be saved in the browser session.
-To enable auto-knock on page load, add `?autoKnock=true` to the URL.
+To enable auto-knock on page load, enable the "Auto-knock on page load" switch in the UI — the preference is stored in a cookie so it persists across visits to the site root.

 ## Scripts